-Lombardelli’s recipe keeps the flavors, the colors and the spirit of the original soup, while adding a touch of sophistication.
-The fish listed in the ingredients can be easily found in the Maremma’s local waters, so it might be hard for this recipe to be replicated elsewhere… but you never know!
+Lombardelli’s recipe keeps the flavors, the colors and the spirit of the original soup while adding a touch of sophistication.
+The fish listed in the ingredients can be easily found in the Maremma’s local waters, so it might be hard to replicate this recipe elsewhere… but you never know!
 You can add your sophisticated inspiration too!

 390 g broth fish 8 g garlic